Can You Embroider Without A Hoop?

 Apart from being effective in maintaining fabric tension, scroll fabrics are also hands-free.
 This means you can place focus elsewhere without the risk of creasing or damaging your projects.

 Another way to embroider without hoops is by using your hands.
 Hand embroidery is not a new phenomenon.
 Long before now, our grandmothers and the people who came before them made great designs with hand embroidery.
-To embroider with your hands, hold the fabric between your fingers and thumbs and try to stretch it to help maintain tension in the area you’re stitching.

 If you’re new to this, you’ll certainly feel some soreness between your fingers at first.
 However, as you do it more often and your muscles become used to the process, it gets a lot easier for you.
-If you’re already used to hoop embroidery, learning to embroider with your hands can be a lot more challenging than normal.

 All you need is to practice as often as possible until you’re used to this style of embroidery.